VladimirAnic/DZ3_RMA/README.md

 is created, then  a Toast message will display saying that no category is selected.
 It is also possible to create completely blank tasks with the exception of priorities(which are mandatory).
 <h4>Testing</h4>
 Testing was done on Vivax tablet and Meizu MX3 devices.
+Screenshots can be found in MeizuMX3 and Vivax tablet files.
 </p>

 <p>